 Women whose cancer seems to have been eradicated with mastectomy are the best candidates for breast reconstruction.
 Those with health problems such as obesity and high blood pressure and those who smoke are advised to wait.
 Others prefer to postpone surgery as they come to terms with having cancer, consider the extent of the procedure, or explore alternatives.

 The reconstruction itself consists of multiple operations, the first of which involves creation of the breast mound and is performed during or after mastectomy in a hospital under general anesthesia.
 Later surgeries, if necessary, may be done in the hospital or an outpatient facility, with either general or local anesthesia.

 There are several ways to reconstruct the breast, both with and without implants; your breast surgeon and plastic surgeon should work together with you in deciding which is best for you.

 The most common technique combines skin expansion with implant insertion.
 First, the surgeon inserts a balloon expander beneath the skin and chest muscle where the reconstructed breast will be located.
 A saline (salt water) solution is then injected into the expander through a tiny valve beneath the skin over a few weeks or months, eventually filling it and stretching the skin.
-The expander may then be left in place or replaced with a permanent implant.
+The expander may then be left in place or replaced with a longer lasting implant.
 A final procedure reconstructs the nipple and areola (dark area of skin around the nipple).
 Some patients do not require tissue expansion and begin with the implant.